Truthfully, I categorize his statement as flat-out bonkers.

 So the environmentalists created this.

-There is a man-made uh crisis with our environment, but it's created by these zealots in the environmental movement that care more about minnows than they do about human beings.
+There is a man-made crisis with our environment, but it's created by the zealots in the environmental movement that care more about minnows than they do about human beings.

 My understanding is you could actually go to college and get a degree in forestry.

-You know, I I have a beef with the higher education establishment, and that's what it is.
+You know, I have a beef with the higher education establishment, and that's what it is.

-So I'm guessing they offer all sorts of degrees and all sorts of like crazy studies that are pretty much I don't know, uh, worthless.
+So I'm guessing they offer all sorts of degrees and all sorts of crazy studies that are pretty much, I don't know, worthless.

-Um, but that's a whole different debate of just discussion, because I sued the universities here um and it was crazy what we found out during discovery of not only were people's tax dollars are going to public universities, but the types of classes that people were forced to take and the type of degrees that were offered.
+But that's a whole different debate of this discussion because I sued the universities here, and it was crazy what we found out during discovery of not only where people's tax dollars are going to public universities, but the types of classes that people were forced to take and the type of degrees that were offered.

-Uh anyway, but but getting back to the environmental stuff, which we I was very involved in, one of the things that we gotta remember is don't forget the ESG, the environment uh environmental, social and governance scores.
+Anyway, but getting back to the environmental stuff, which we, I was very involved in, one of the things that we got to remember is don't forget the ESG, the environmental, social, and governance scores.

-We went into court to stop Biden's FEC Security and Change Commission from promulgating to have new rules that basically added all these burdensome requirements on publicly traded companies, and they literally had to consider their ESG score.
+Biden's SEC, right towards the end of my term as AG, we went into court to stop Biden's SEC, Security and Exchange Commission, from promulgating, they had new rules that basically added all these burdensome requirements on publicly traded companies, and they literally had to consider their ESG score.

 I mean, I always say that, you know, people like my mom that worked very hard, you know, what the green she cares about is the green in her retirement account.